 The Borough Hall was built in the 1930s for social dancing, and we continue that tradition with our signature Tea Dances, each with a live band (and free tea and cake!).

 Ahead of our new season, here’s a handy guide of what to expect.

 A Tea Dance is an afternoon social dance with tea and cake.
 It evolved from the concept of afternoon tea in the 1880’s and became hugely fashionable in the early 20th century.
 They’ve enjoyed something of a renaissance in recent years, both with older generations who remember them from first time round and young vintage enthusiasts.

-There have been Tea Dances for decades at The Borough Hall in Greenwich since it opened its doors in the 1930s and Greenwich Dance have continued them here for the past 20 years.
+There have been Tea Dances at The Borough Hall in Greenwich since it opened its doors in the 1930s, and Greenwich Dance have continued them here for the past 20 years.

 What kind of dancing is it?

 Think Strictly Come Dancing.
 Our live band play a mix of songs from the 20s, 30s, 40s and 50s for Ballroom and Latin dances, such as the waltz, foxtrot, tango and cha cha cha with a few Ratpack classics thrown in.
 They will also teach you some Sequence dances which are set routines (usually 16 bars long) that are repeated.
 The band will announce the dance before each song, so everyone knows what to do.

 Do I need to know all the steps?